-And yet this is a very important moment of awareness: change starts with our noticing some discomfort about something, and we want to do something about it to feel better (or at least less bad).
+Nevertheless, this is a very important moment of awareness: change starts with our noticing some discomfort about something and wanting to do something about it to feel better (or at least less bad).
 In this case, you seem to have achieved this very important step.

-Of course it can be overwhelming to think about the complex problems.
+Of course it can be overwhelming to think of the complex problems.
 But what if you start small?